Frozen Yogurt Recipe loaded with fresh fruit

-Who doesn’t want to eat ice cream for breakfast?!
+Who wants to eat Frozen Yogurt for breakfast?!
 I do!
 I do!

 My obsession with this frozen yogurt recipe and eating it for breakfast.

-Back to our Frozen Yogurt Recipe.
+Back to Frozen Yogurt.
 Some things to know about the ingredients…

 You’ll also notice the use of almond milk in this frozen yogurt recipe.
 I use this in place of regular milk because it’s healthier, doesn’t alter the flavor at all, and because my husband is lactose intolerant.
 But, if you’d rather user regular milk, go right ahead.